JoyceAja/AWS/Week_1.md

 Next click on Subnets, you will see four subnets.
 Copy the subnet-id for public a (will clarify if there is a significance to which on subnet is used, in regards to subnet-a or subnet-b).

 You can now launch your EC2 instance.
-For the Network VPC paste the choose the name of the stack you created when launching the CloudFormation.
+For the Network VPC choose the name of the stack you created when launching the CloudFormation.
 The Subnet should be subnet-public-a.

 ## Connecting to Amazon EC2 Instance